Magic Chef Dual Zone Beverage Cooler Review (Updated | Jun 10th)

 ✗ Reasons Not to Buy

-• The unit is extremely heavy and difficult to maneuver alone.
+• The unit is very heavy and difficult to maneuver alone.

 Check price